 In addition, if a myQ user decides to log out of their Google account, it will become impossible to relink the myQ account to Google Assistant.

-So it looks like myQ are sunsetting this native Google Assistant support.
-Their article on “How to link myQ to Google Assistant” in their official knowledgebase now shows a “404 not found” page.
+So it looks like myQ is sunsetting this native Google Assistant support.
+Their article on “How to link myQ to Google Assistant” in their official knowledgebase now shows a “404 not found” page and an other page in their knowledgebase aimed at supporting existing users is also now unavailable.

 It’s possible for new myQ users to control their garage door with Google Assistant via the two approaches outlined below.